Mrs. Potato Head (song)

-"Mrs. Potato Head" is a song by American recording artist Melanie Martinez off of her debut album, Cry Baby (2015).
+"Mrs. Potato Head" is a song by American recording artist Melanie Martinez from her debut album, Cry Baby (2015).
 Lyrically, the song deals with plastic surgery, its consequences, and the struggle for beauty in the modern world, especially for women.
 It was written by Melanie Martinez, Jeremy Dussolliet, and Tim Sommers, and was produced by Kinetics & One Love.

 "Mrs. Potato Head" was hailed as a highlight of Cry Baby, with critics praising Martinez's songwriting and vocal delivery, Kinetics & One Love's production, and the song's overall theme.

 On December 1, 2016, a music video of the song was released, depicting the fictional protagonist of the song's parent album, Cry Baby, watching the decay of a woman pressured to undergo plastic surgery, through a television screen.

 The song charted and peaked at number five on the Billboard Bubbling Under Hot 100 chart.

 Background and composition

 "Mrs. Potato Head" is a dark wave song that is three minutes and thirty-seven seconds.
 Lyrically, "Mrs. Potato Head" has been noted for its lyrics on plastic surgery and its consequences.
 In an interview with Vices Noisey.com, Martinez stated, "I had the idea for "Mrs. Potato Head" for a long time and the whole visual I had in my head was the fact that you can pull toy pieces off the face and that could represent plastic surgery."
 In an interview with Billboard, Martinez stated that "Mrs. Potato Head" was "the most challenging song to write, but it was worth it."